Top 10 KPIs to drive more efficient fleet maintenance management

 Cost per km operations and maintenance

 Maintenance and repair costs for utes and cars vary widely based on the vast range of vehicle and fuel types.
 The more kilometres vehicles are driven, the lower cost per km will (or should) be.
 You will need to measure your cost per km per class basis, look for the outliers and constantly measure and improve this metric over time.
 Geotab’s telematics data will help you keep records of these measurements while helping you improve over time.
-You may also want to consider adding the total cost of ownership metric to your goals.
+You may also want to consider adding the total cost of ownership metric to your fleet maintenance KPIs and goals.

 - Inventory turns year over year